 11 security measures you need to take after a fresh Windows installation

 You chose to install Windows operating system on your computer or, maybe, for various technical reasons, you had to reinstall it.
 No matter your reasons, it’s important to keep in mind various security layers after this procedure, so your computer is safe from threats.
+A commercial compactors works by compacting waste into a smaller, manageable size for more straightforward disposal and recycling.

 How to secure your PC after a fresh Windows installation